kyma-project/kyma/docs/asset-store/08-03-gateway-s3-mode-set-up.md

 ## Steps

 You can set Minio to the AWS S3 Gateway mode both during and after Kyma installation.
-In both cases, you need to create and configure an access key for the AWS account, apply a Secret and Config Map with an override onto a cluster or Minikube, and trigger the Kyma installation process.
+In both cases, you need to create and configure an access key for the AWS account, apply a Secret and ConfigMap with an override onto a cluster or Minikube, and trigger the Kyma installation process.

 >**CAUTION:** Buckets created in Minio without using Bucket CRs are not recreated or migrated while switching to the Minio Gateway mode.